 The Mental Health Counseling program requires that a practicum and internship assignment be completed for all candidates.
 The practicum and internship provide supervised on-site practice of counseling experiences with applications of counseling theories and strategies.
 The practicum experience represents the first opportunity for candidates to engage in direct service, case management, record keeping, consultation, evaluations, information-giving, allowing candidates to utilize skill preparation, and acquired knowledge from didactic instruction in the counseling process.
-The internship experience represents the opportunity for candidates to continue skill preparation in direct services, case management, record keeping, consultation, evaluations, and treatment; therefore, allowing candidates to refine application of acquired knowledge from didactic instruction in the counseling process.
+The internship experience represents the opportunity for candidates to continue skill preparation in direct services, case management, record keeping, consultation of acquired knowledge from didactic instruction in the counseling in the application of acquired knowledge from didactic instruction in the counseling services.